cchan/apcs-final/README.md

 My code isn't currently very well documented, but I'll be trying to do that sometime.
 All server code is in `src\main\java\com\cliveio\apcs`, and all client code is in `src\main\resources\client`.

 The main Java file is `ServerStarter`, which starts `HTTPServer` and `SocketServer`. `HTTPServer` just serves the client files (using the HTTP server provided by Java). `SocketServer` does the interesting stuff, dealing with events from the client and everything like that.
 The SocketIO library handles only the mechanics of the Sockets protocol, so I have to write lots of callbacks and manage state.
-Java is not ideal for this sort of project.
+Java is not ideal for this sort of project, with its strict and highly object-oriented system.

 Build